tradingbootcamp/arbor-summer-camp/src/content/branches/en/founders.md

 - Deep dives on each of your projects, working through a specific problem you're currently facing
 - 1:1s with advisors and peers

-Founder’s Circle is free, but by application only.
-We’re selecting 6-12 founders with great track records or outlier potential.
+Founder's Circle is free, but by application only.
+We're selecting 6-12 founders with great track records or outlier potential.
 Participants should commit to spending ~2 hours on pre-work (filling out a 1-pager about your project) & pre-reading.

 _Austin, Patrick and Ajeya have seen it all: tech startups, charities, bootstrapped companies, research projects, philanthropic grants, coworking spaces, conferences, podcasts, and particularly well-written blog posts._